sitnarf/rename-guru/README.md

 # rename-guru
-Tool for duplicating folder code while substituting specified string inside the files and file names, respecting camelCase, UPPER_CASE etc.
+Tool for duplicating code while substituting specified string inside the folder, respecting camelCase, UPPER_CASE etc.

+## Known issues
+- Do not run the script with same source and target directory, this will result in unexpected behaviour.

-## install
+## Install

-pip install rename-guru
+`pip install rename-guru`

+## Usage

+`python3 -m rename_guru source_dir target_dit rename_from rename_to`

+## Parameters

+`python3 -m rename_guru --help`